What the Hell is a Sin-Eater?

 Toast Water and a Foot Dominatrix Bibliotherapist

-By now you’re probably thinking – wow – this magazine is simply jam-packed with cultural goodness, could it get any better?
+By now you’re probably thinking – wow – Issue 1 is simply jam-packed with cultural goodness, could it get any better?
 Actually yes.
 We also have an exclusive recipe for Toast Water – the go-to refreshment for Victorian invalids, and an abundance of kitsch mid-century vintage ads.
 And – what a coincidence – our Hovis ad ties in nicely with our recipe,

 A well-balanced bread is essential for men and women who need to maintain a lithe and lighter body…